Skip to main content

 !front/vite.config.js

-To be able to use your new interface, you have to add it to your vars.yaml
+To use your new interface, add it to your vars.yaml:

 /geoportal/vars.yaml